WPLake > Learning Hub > ACF get_field() and the_field() Functions: Detailed Explanation

 Below, we'll cover all the essential aspects of using the function.

-But before we delve into the review of the get_field function, it's worth mentioning alternative approaches.
-While using the ACF API, particularly the get_field function, is the most straightforward and obvious way to get ACF field values, there are other options as well.
+Before we dive into the review of the functions, it's important to consider alternative approaches.
+While the ACF API, especially the get_field function, offers a straight way to retrieve ACF field values, it's essentially a wrapper around built-in WordPress features.

 b) Utilizing integration with your page builder